sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/_index.md

 ## Token names

 A good starting point for token naming conventions is the TextMate documentation on the subject: [http://manual.macromates.com/en/language\_grammars#naming\_conventions](http://manual.macromates.com/en/language_grammars#naming_conventions)
-Generally speaking tokens follow a convention of _category.sub-category.language-extension_, i.e. "comment.line.js"
+Generally speaking, tokens follow a convention of _category.sub-category.language-extension_, for example, "comment.line.js".

 See [Current Theme Scopes](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/Current_Theme_Scopes/) for a complete list of currently available scopes.

 ## Themes in Rubles

-Rubles may contribute themes.
-Simply use a hash from token name to a string containing the fg, bg(optional) and font styles (optional).
-Place the theme addition in a file that will get loaded when the ruble does (i.e. bundle.rb).
-The overall theme color keys of foreground, background, selection, caret, and lineHighlight are expected to be present as keys; as is the "name" key for the theme name.
+Rubles may contribute to themes.
+Use a hash from the token name to a string containing the fg, bg (optional), and font styles (optional).
+Place the theme addition in a file that will get loaded when the ruble does (for example, bundle.rb).
+The overall theme color keys of foreground, background, selection, caret, and line highlight are expected to be present as keys, as is the "name" key for the theme name.
 The rest of the keys are interpreted as token names (if using symbols, "\_" will be changed to "." under the hood for you).
 Here's an example:

 `require` `'ruble/theme'`